 Each year, the nonpartisan Congressional Budget Office produces a long-term forecast for budget deficits, national debt, revenue, and government spending.
 Here’s what you need to know about where we are headed.
 See a more detailed analysis that includes alternative projections if the recent tax cuts and spending increases are extended here.

-Without changes, the debt will rise without end.
+Without changes, the debt will reach levels never seen before.

 Growing debt is a real threat to the economy and our future.

 - The economy will grow more slowly if debt continues to rise.
-Average income will be $4,000 less in 30 years with rising debt.
+Under current law, average income will be $3,000 less in 30 years with rising debt.
 Income will be $6,000 lower under the alternative scenario where tax cuts and spending increases are extended.